carlosivanr/hugo_website/content/post/2021-04-24-anova1-jmv/index.markdown

 ### The data set

 For this demo, we will use the AMCP package which stands for "A Model Comparison Perspective."
-AMCP which is R package for Maxwell, Delaney, and Kelley's 3rd edition of "Designing Experiments and Analyzing Data: A model comparison perspective".
-We will use the data from Chapter 3 Exercise 9.
+AMCP is the R package for Maxwell, Delaney, and Kelley's 3rd edition of "Designing Experiments and Analyzing Data: A model comparison perspective".
+We will use the data from Chapter 3, Exercise 9.
 In this exercies, a psychologist assigned 12 subjects to one of 4 different psychological treatments.
-These treatments that consisted of rational-emotive, psychoanalytic, client-centered, and behavioral therapies.
-The 4 different treatments were used to investigate which therapy improves phobia scores best and lends itself to a a one-way ANOVA test.
+These treatments consisted of rational-emotive, psychoanalytic, client-centered, and behavioral therapies.
+The 4 different treatments were used to investigate which therapy is more effective which can be tested with a one-way ANOVA.

 ```r